Make clay gratitude leaves for thankful trees, garlands, wreaths, and other gratitude crafts and DIY fall home decor projects.

 Related: The Best Thankful Trees for Thanksgiving

 Marbled clay gratitude leaves make lovely gratitude leaf ornaments for thankful trees, wreaths, gratitude mobiles, and more!
-The autumn colors look gorgeous when marbled together and make beautiful leaf ornaments hanging from bare branches that look just as amazing on gratitude wreaths and garlands.
+The autumn colors look gorgeous when marbled together and make beautiful leaf ornaments that hang from bare branches, looking just as amazing on gratitude wreaths and garlands.
+Today, you can choose to stamp them with the things you are grateful for before baking them, or use a paint pen or permanent marker to write what you are most thankful for on them after they are baked.
+Scroll down for step-by-step instructions to make marbled clay gratitude leaf ornaments.

 Related: Turkey Leaf Lanterns Thanksgiving Craft